Komodo/komodo-website/src/pages/blog/2015-01/logging-time-in-komodo-with-wakatime.html.md

 Projects (if not - you should!) then this will all work right out of the box for you!

 Installation is simple, just download the addon from our Resources section and drag it onto Komodo.
-Once installed and after restarting Komodo it will prompt you for your API key, simply sign up on [WakaTime.com] and navigate to your profile settings to obtain the key, copy it over to Komodo and you're good to go!
-Note it may take a couple of minutes before data appears on [WakaTime.com], it updates fairly often but is not exactly real-time.
+Sign up on [WakaTime.com] and copy your API key from the settings page.
+On restarting Komodo, input the key when prompted and you are good to go!
+Note it may take a couple of minutes before data appears on [WakaTime.com] for the first time but after that it should update real-time.
+The default time out value is 15 minutes but you can change that in settings.

 So a big thanks to WakaTime to filling this void, having time tracking built right into Komodo is a big bonus which I'm sure many of you will like!